 Mardi Gras was the first Excel Class ship to enter service.
 Unlike all other Carnival ships, the ship's name does not feature the "Carnival" prefix.
 This pays homage to the cruise line's very first ship which debuted in 1972.

-She sails 6- to 8-night Eastern, Western, and Southern Caribbean cruises out of Port Canaveral, Florida.
+She sails 6- to 9-night Eastern, Western, and Southern Caribbean cruises out of Port Canaveral, Florida.
+She'll also embark on two transatlantic cruises in Sept. and Oct.
+2025 as she sails to Europe for drydock.

 Vista Class